Comprehensive Evaluation of Prototype Neural Networks: Evaluation Metrics

 To complete the evaluation of changes in the saliency map, we introduce the visualization activation change \textit{VAC}, which measures the change in relevance scores between two saliency maps.
 To be invariant to location changes in the visualization, we flatten and sort the saliency maps to get a relevance curve, represented as $\tilde{v}_{p_i}(x)$.
 The difference in activation is measured by calculating the intersection over union of the two activation curves in the following way.
 Let $h \times w$ represent the height and width of the saliency map.

 We also assess location and activation changes in the feature space using the similarity map.
-To measure the location change, we introduce the following two metrics.
-The first metric is the prototype location change \textit{PLC}, which measures the change in the maximum activation location between two similarity maps.
-We will use the Manhattan distance for this measure.
+In order to measure the location change, we introduce two metrics: First, the prototype location change \textit{PLC}, measuring the distance between two maximum activation locations using the Manhattan distance.
+The output-completeness evaluation uses the similarity maps of a prototype from the original and perturbed image version.

-The other metric is the prototype activation location change \textit{PALC}.
-This metric measures the location change of the hole activation pattern in the similarity map, analogous to the \textit{VLC} metric.
+The second metric is the prototype activation location change \textit{PALC}.
+This metric measures the location difference of the hole activation pattern between two similarity maps, analogous to the \textit{VLC} metric.
 We apply a min-max normalization and use a threshold of $0.5$ to obtain a binary activation pattern, expressed by the $\operatorname{bin}()$ operation.
+Again, the output-completeness evaluation uses the original and perturbed images to generate the two similarity maps.

-To evaluate the activation change in similarity maps, we introduce the prototype activation change \textit{PAC}, which operates similar to the \textit{VAC} metric.
-Let $m \times n$ represent the height and width of the feature map.
+In order to evaluate the activation change in similarity maps, we introduce the prototype activation change \textit{PAC}, which operates similar to the \textit{VAC} metric and measures the activation difference between two similarity maps.
+Let $m \times n$ represent the height and width of the feature map, then

 Using these additional metrics, we evaluate the changes in location and activation at each step before the final classification in the general architecture of prototype models, illustrated in Figure~\ref{fig:basic_network}.